Chattanooga State Community College: History

 In 1981, the State Area Vocational-Technical School, now known as the Tennessee College of Applied Technology (TCAT), entered into a pilot merger with Chattanooga State Technical Community College.
 Consequently, the college added vocational education to its mission.
 In July 1983 the Tennessee legislature officially recognized the merger, creating a unique partnership between vocational and career programs.
 With this merger the college began offering one-year certificates in fields such as industrial electronics, automotive technology, and welding.

 In 2009, the college was renamed Chattanooga State Community College when Senate Bill 681 became law.

 Over the years, the college has collaborated with business and industry to achieve several milestones.
 In 2006 the college acquired the building and land which had been the world headquarters of the portrait photography company, Olan Mills, Inc., which added 59,000 sqft and 40 acre to the campus, and was renamed the Center for Business, Industry, and Health Professions.
-The creation of the Volkswagen Academy in 2009 was a unique partnership between the college and Volkswagen - the only such training partnership in over 60 VW plants worldwide.
+The creation of the Volkswagen Academy in 2009 was a unique partnership between the college and Volkswagen - the only such training partnership in over 60 Volkswagen plants worldwide.
 The establishment of the Business and Community Development Center in downtown Chattanooga provides customized support for start-up companies.

 The college has partnered with other cultural and educational organizations to offer collegiate education to particular populations.
 Hispanic immigrants are prepared for postsecondary study served by the Plaza Communitaria, a program in which the college partnered with the government of Mexico.
 American displaced workers are served by the AHEAD program.
 High school students can apply to the Middle College High School, a campus-based school offering both high school and collegiate studies.
 High school students can also apply to the Early College program, which offers motivated and bright students a chance to finish high school faster and get into college sooner.